2020 Vision - Germany: Lead Market for Electromobility

 Two key areas of research support are (i) the battery as the heart of future electric vehicles, and (ii) the development of smart energy efficiency, safety and reliability systems for electric vehicles.
 In addition, research and development in the area of hydrogen and fuel cell technologies will benefit from a total of EUR 500 million funding within the framework of a national innovation program.
 Germany has set itself the ambitious target of achieving a 34 million ton reduction in CO2 emissions by 2020.
 Auto manufacturers based in Germany have been quick to respond to the challenge.
 According to the German Association of the Automotive Industry (VDA), more than 260 passenger car models produced in Germany already meet or are below the set CO2 target level.

 Major focal points of the development plan include increasing R&D funding and implementing market change strategies to facilitate the future implementation of electric vehicles.
 The essential technologies required for electric and hybrid drives, energy storage and grid infrastructure are already being developed.
-All German manufacturers will have an alternative drive vehicle on the market in 2011 and a fully electric vehicle by 2013.
+Seventeen electric vehicle models produced by German car manufacturers were available in 2014.